Latest DOJ Statistics

 Every year, the United States Department of Justice releases its annual tabulation of False Claims Act settlements and judgments, providing a cumulative look at recoveries dating back to the 1986 FCA Amendments.
-This past years report confirms the enormous power of the qui tam provisions of the False Claims Act in the battle against healthcare fraud:
+As of fiscal year 2021, the Report confirms the enormous power of the qui tam provisions of the False Claims Act in the battle against Healthcare Fraud:

-- $4.3 billion in relator share awards were paid to successful whistleblowers since 1986.
-This averages out to a 15.8% relator share.
+- $8.0 billion in relator share awards paid to successful whistleblowers since 1986.
+Of that amount, heathcare qui tam whistleblowers have received awards totaling $6.2 billion.